CiscoDevNet/terraform-provider-intersight/website/docs/d/capability_adapter_unit_descriptor.html.markdown

 # Data Source: intersight_capability_adapter_unit_descriptor
 Descriptor that uniquely identifies an adaptor.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_capability_adapter_unit_descriptor.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `connectivity_order`:(string) Order in which the ports are connected; sequential or cyclic.
 * `description`:(string) Detailed information about the endpoint.